simonkowallik/as3ninja/docs/vault.rst

 Vault can be accessed with :py:mod:`as3ninja.vault.vault`, which is available as Jinja2 filter as well as a Jinja2 function.

 A specific `client` can be created using the Jinja2 function :py:mod:`as3ninja.vault.VaultClient`.
-This `client` is tied to the Vault instance defined by the paramters passed to `VaultClient`.
+This `client` is tied to the Vault instance defined by the parameters passed to `VaultClient`.
 The `vault` filter/function optionally accepts this `client` as a parameter.

 This is helpful in case a specific Vault instance must be contacted or multiple Vault instances are needed.

 The usage of `vault` and `VaultClient` is explained later.

-When using `vault` and not passing a specifc `client`, AS3 Ninja will use the :py:meth:`as3ninja.vault.VaultClient.defaultClient` to initiate communication with Vault.
+When using `vault` and not passing a specific `client`, AS3 Ninja will use the :py:meth:`as3ninja.vault.VaultClient.defaultClient` to initiate communication with Vault.
 The `defaultClient` connection logic is as follows:

 1. It will first check if an authenticated vault connection exists already.